What GDPR Means for Your Ongoing Instagram Strategies

 Protection

-With GDPR in place, supervision around the collection and processing of data is far more robust.
+With GDPR in place, supervision around the collection and processing of data, including through data integration tools, is far more robust.
 In theory, the rollout of GDPR will lead to fewer data breaches, like the example we mentioned above.

 Control Over Online Shopping